AndresLeszczuk/CROJFE_paper_2026/README.md

 # CROJFE_paper_2026
-Scripts and datos for paper
+Scripts and data for paper